 Diagnosis

-If you’re having symptoms of an ovarian cyst, your doctor will first perform a pelvic exam to feel for the presence of a cyst on your ovary.
+If you’re having symptoms of an ovarian cyst, a doctor typically performs a pelvic exam to feel for a cyst on your ovary.

-If a cyst is detected, they’ll then order additional tests, such as:
+If one is detected, they’ll often order additional tests, such as:

 - a transvaginal ultrasound to help characterize the size, location, and contents of the cyst